RuqayyahSara/REST_API-async-await/README.md

 # REST_API-async-await
-#### Implementing CRUD operations with Mongoose and MongoDB Atlas using async/await
+#### Implementing basic CRUD operations with Mongoose and MongoDB Atlas using async/await

 The following project uses :
 1. Express.js framework to create a server.